Site map

 A file with country or area codes is not necessarily straight forward.
 A phone can't display much information.
 And a single area code may be used by many different towns and villages.

-So the location displayed may be of a region rather then a city.
+So the location displayed may be of a region rather than a city.
 Or a city in a region which uses the same area code.
 And this may not be the biggest city in that region.
 Perhaps it's a place virtually unknown to anyone.

 Maybe you prefer a finely grained area file.
 Or perhaps just a rough indication of where the call originates from.